Muriel Young: Early career

+Films

-Starting out as an actress, she starred with Rex Harrison and Kay Kendall in The Constant Husband (1955) and was also in The Story of Gilbert and Sullivan (1953), acting in a segment featuring The Mikado.
+Starting out as an actress, she starred with Rex Harrison and Kay Kendall in The Constant Husband (1955);The Story of Gilbert and Sullivan (1953), (acting in a segment featuring The Mikado); and I'm All Right Jack (1959) as an announcer, without the director knowing that it was in fact her real-life job.

 Television

 In 1955, as the first ITV company Associated-Rediffusion was gearing up to launch, she intended to attend an actors' audition at the company, but mistakenly went to an announcers' audition instead.
 Nevertheless, Young was instantly hired and announced for Associated-Rediffusion on 22 September 1955, the opening night of commercial television in the UK.
 Young worked as a presenter and interviewer for regional programmes on Granada Television and Southern Television, and as a disc jockey on Radio Luxembourg.
-She starred as Fortune Teller, Madam Rose, in 'Inside Job', (episode 33 of Dial 999 (TV series)); and was cast, alongside Peter Sellers in the movie I'm All Right Jack (1959) as an announcer, without the director knowing that it was in fact her real-life job.
-However, her career could have easily taken a different route.
+She starred as Fortune Teller, Madam Rose, in 'Inside Job', (episode 33 of Dial 999 (TV series)).

 Just before joining ITV, she had been on stage touring with Eamonn Andrews, in a game show called Double or Drop.
 Shortly after signing her ITV contract, he told her that he had sold the idea to the BBC.
 It was later used as part of the children's show Crackerjack!.

 She was a presenter of children's programmes for Associated-Rediffusion and Rediffusion London between 1959 and 1968, working alongside Wally Whyton and Bert Weedon and featuring the puppet characters Pussy Cat Willum, Ollie Beak and Fred Barker.
 The format created lasted for many years under titles including Lucky Dip, Tuesday Rendezvous, Five O'Clock Club, Ollie and Fred's Five O'Clock Club and Five O'Clock Funfair.
 In the late 1960s and '70s, Young became a staff producer of pop programmes for Granada Television, with such shows as Lift Off with Ayshea, Get It Together, the Bay City Rollers series Shang-a-Lang, The Arrows Show and Marc, starring Marc Bolan.

 She devised Clapperboard, presented by Chris Kelly, Granada's film magazine show for children.
 Young was also an occasional panellist on the ATV talent show New Faces.
 Changing direction again in the mid-1980s, Young made two series of Ladybirds, a Channel 4 programme from Mike Mansfield's independent company.